Atwood Memorial Center Space Use Policies

 - SCHEDULING MULTIPLE ROOMS: When a meeting room request is submitted for an event that requires the booking of multiple meeting rooms, the Scheduling Office reserves the right to hold one large (capacity of 75+) smart meeting room for other requests.
 This alternate room shall be one of the following: Alumni, Glacier, Cascade, Voyageurs North or Voyageurs South.
 This policy does not apply to student organizations.
 Two weeks before the event, the room can be reserved by the group if it is still available.

-- STUDY GROUPS: While the primary intention of Atwood's meeting rooms is for
+- STUDY GROUPS/REHEARSALS: While the primary intention of Atwood's meeting rooms is for

-organizational meetings, limited use of meeting space for study groups will be
+organizational meetings, limited use of meeting space for study groups and rehearsals will be

 allowed.
 The following policy applies:

-- Study rooms may not be reserved in advance.
+- Study rooms and the Studio may not be reserved in advance if not part of a registered student organization or campus department.

 - Space may be requested from building managers or the Conferences and